odysseyalive/jstack/docs/reference/cli-reference.md

 # 🛠️ CLI Reference - jstack.sh Commands

-> Complete command-line reference for JarvisJR Stack management
+> Complete command-line reference for jstack management

 ## Overview

-The `jstack.sh` script is the main orchestrator for all JarvisJR Stack operations.
+The `jstack.sh` script is the main orchestrator for all jstack operations.
 It follows a modular architecture where all business logic is handled by specialized scripts, while the main CLI provides clean command routing.

 ---